DigitalPublishingToolkit/TOD27-Final-Corrections/md/08chapter7.md

 a form of reconstituted dead or zombie media.[^08chapter7_14]

-Videoblogging is a cultural practice that, although somewhat changed in relation to the form that was prevalent in 2004-2007, is arguably now expanding, as mobile phones and other technical devices incorporate new video cameras, software and technologies that enable the sharing and storing of moving image materials.
+Videoblogging is a cultural practice that, although somewhat changed in relation to the form that was prevalent in 2004-2007, is now expanding, as mobile phones and other technical devices incorporate new video cameras, software and technologies that enable the sharing and storing of moving image materials.
 Many of the commonplace practices we